hitanshtiwari/Marks-PYQ-Ideal-Time/README.md

 ### 2. Install this script

-Download/open the `.user.js` file from this repository.
+Download/open the `marks-show-ideal-time.js` file from this repository.

-If you open a `.user.js` URL, Tampermonkey should show an installation page.
-Click **Install**.

-You can also open the script in Tampermonkey and paste the code manually.
-Tampermonkey's official guide covers both methods.
+Open Tampermonkey, create a new script, and paste the code into the editor.
+Save the script.
+Tampermonkey's official guide above explains this in detail.

 ### 3. Open Marks